Sejongno: Characteristic

 At the crossroads, stands the statue of the Admiral Yi Sun-sin, the naval war hero of Korea.
 At the northern end of Sejongno sits Gwanghwamun, the gate at the entrance to Gyeongbokgung.
-To either side of the street rests the Public Prosecutors Office, Sejong Center, U.S. Embassy, Kyobo Life Insurance, Kyobo Book Centre and Donga Ilbo headquarters.
+To either side of the street rests the Public Prosecutors Office, Sejong Center, U.S. Embassy, Kyobo Life, Kyobo Book Centre and The Dong-A Ilbo headquarters.

 It was customary for the Korean Marines who are about to graduate their 2 years of service, to congregate in front of Yi's statue and swear allegiance.
 This was stopped due to creating immense traffic congestions to the 8 lane street of Sejongno.

 In 2009, major sections underwent a renovation period of 15-months, which downsized the 600-meter road from 16-lane to 10-lanes of traffic.
-The project included sections of the road from the front of Gwanghwamun and strenches south from the three-way intersection, along the front of the Sejong Center for the Performing Arts to the Sejong-ro intersection, where the statue of the Admiral Yi Sun-sin stands.
+The project included sections of the road from the front of Gwanghwamun and stretches south from the three-way intersection, along the front of the Sejong Center for the Performing Arts to the Sejong-ro intersection, where the statue of the Admiral Yi Sun-sin stands.
 The reduction was to construct the Gwanghwamun Plaza, a public open space in the center to the road.